Meghan Markle In Labor, News Confirmed By BBC

-Meghan Markle, The Duchess of Sussex, has gone into labor.
-This has been confirmed by the BBC who received word of the exciting event from Buckingham Palace,
+Meghan Markle, Duchess of Sussex has gone into labor.
+This has been confirmed by the BBC, who received word of the exciting event from Buckingham Palace.

-Royal Central has reported that Markle has been in labor since early this morning and Prince Harry is by her side.
+Royal Central reported that Markle has been in labor since early this morning and Prince Harry is by her side.
 The website reported that the first person to be informed of the infant’s birth will be Queen Elizabeth, followed by Markle’s mother Doria Ragland and Harry’s father Prince Charles.
 Likely also being told after the parents will be Harry’s brother, Prince William.

 The birth of the child will be announced by Buckingham Palace on the couple’s Instagram account.

-A formal announcement will then be made outside of the Palace on a board, detailing the weight and sex of the child.
-Royal Central reported that Prince Harry and Meghan Markle’s baby will not have a royal title of Prine or Princess.
-Rather, the baby will be if a boy, “Earl of Dumbarton”, and a girl would be called a Lady, followed by her given name.
+A formal announcement will then be made outside of the palace on a board, detailing the weight and sex of the child.
+Royal Central reported that Prince Harry and Meghan Markle’s baby will not have a royal title of Prince or Princess.
+Rather, the baby will be, if a boy, “Earl of Dumbarton,” and a girl would be called a Lady, followed by her given name.

 The couple has chosen not to know the sex of their baby beforehand, reported the BBC.

-The BBC reported that the infant will be seventh in line to the throne, behind the Prince Charles the Prince of Wales, the Duke of Cambridge, Prince William, and his three children – Prince George, Princess Charlotte, and Prince Louis and then, their father, Prince Harry, the Duke of Sussex.
+The BBC reported that the infant will be seventh in line to the throne behind Prince Charles, Prince of Wales; the Duke of Cambridge, Prince William; and his three children – Prince George, Princess Charlotte, and Prince Louis; and then Prince Harry, the Duke of Sussex.
 This will be the eighth great-grandchild for the reigning monarch, who is 93-years-old.

 Buckingham Palace has confirmed that the Duchess of Sussex is in labour.